Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Using Agile Scrum to Mitigate Apprehension

-The collaboration was structured to address the concerns of SNEWS and SCiMMA to ensure the combined effort would benefit each individual group.
-The initial two-week period of focused collaborative development (Phase 1 of Figure~\ref{fig:timeline}) provided informative requirements for the collaboration structure, which evolved into more formal project management structures in the four-week Phase 2.
-Each phase proceeded only after a consensus between organizations was reached, so that the conclusion of each phase allowed each organization to evaluate whether to continue the collaboration.
+The collaboration was structured to address the concerns of SNEWS and SCiMMA to ensure that the combined effort would benefit each individual group.
+While the shared funding commitment from SNEWS and SCiMMA reduced some of the up-front risk of collaborating, mutual trust was still required in order to address the concerns of each organization.
+The success of one group was dependent on the success of the other, so each team needed to consider the other's requirements in addition to their own.
+This promoted mutual interest between the two projects and provided a foundation of investment and trust despite the lack of in-person meetings, pre-existing social connections, or formal joint funding proposals.
+The pre-collaboration planning (Phase 0) and the initial two-week period of focused collaborative development (Phase 1) provided informative requirements for the collaboration structure, which evolved into a more formal Agile framework in the four-week Phase 2.
+Each phase proceeded only after a consensus between organizations was reached, so that the conclusion of each phase allowed each organization to build trust and evaluate whether to continue the collaboration.
 This approach ensured that the collaboration was addressing the evolving needs and perspectives of each organization.